nounsDAO/nouns-tech/dynamic-quorum/README.md

   - Values:
     - **Minimum Quorum Votes Basis Points** - The minimum basis point number of votes in support of a proposal required in order for a quorum to be reached and for a vote to succeed.
     - **Maximum Quorum Votes Basis Points** - The maximum basis point number of votes in support of a proposal required in order for a quorum to be reached and for a vote to succeed.
-    - **Quorum Votes Offset Basis Points** - The offset used to modify the point at which the quorum adjustment activates.
-    - **Quorum Polynomial Coefficients (2)** - The coefficients used to control the dynamic quorum slope and curvature.
+    - **Dynamic Quorum Linear Coefficient** - The coefficient used to control the dynamic quorum slope.
   - Rules:
     - These values must be **checkpointed** by block number upon update.
 A publicly exposed function must allow for historical configuration values to be read.
     - Minimum quorum votes BPS must be guarded by constant lower and upper bounds.